SyifaDev77/My-Portfolio/README.md

 ## 🌟 About This Portfolio

-This GitHub profile showcases my **academic projects, experiments, and personal work** developed throughout my studies.
+This repository showcases my **academic projects, experiments, and personal work** developed throughout my studies.
 My focus is on combining **technical problem-solving** with **visual and interactive design**.

 I don’t just build things to work — I build them to **make sense, feel usable, and look clean**.